Update your wardrobe after Bariatric or Cosmetic Surgery – Decluttering to celebrate your new post-surgery lifestyle

 Updating and Cleaning your wardrobe is always inspirational.
 So, this is a seasonal reminder.
 Post Surgery you are ready for a new life.
 Finally, you can put away the heavier, darker clothing choices that seem to dominate your past clothes and you can start thinking of colour, lighter fabrics and the brightness of a new life.
 Decluttering your wardrobe is often called “Spring Cleaning” and it has benefits to not only your wardrobe hanging space – but often to your psyche.
 Note – don’t start too early – make sure you have followed your Cosmetic Surgery Recovery instructions

 This is also the time that you might feel the urge to start shopping again.
 Delightful new styles that are so beguiling in every store window or online shopping site.
 But wardrobe clutter can build up easily.
 So with every new item, it can help to throw something out.
-Toss it if its old and worn.
-Or, donate it to a pre loved shop or give it to someone who would love a pre-loved item.
+Toss it if it’s old and worn.
+Or, donate it to a pre-loved shop or give it to someone who would love a pre-loved item.

-Before you start reaching for your credit card, however, there’s an important step that you need to address – and that’s to do a thorough clean-up and inventory of your existing wardrobe and life-style.
+Before you start reaching for your credit card, however, there’s an important step that you need to address – and that’s to do a thorough clean-up and inventory of your existing wardrobe and lifestyle.
 Spring is definitely one of the best times to take stock of your wardrobe – and cull!

-FOUR top tips to declutter and update your clothing collection
+4 Top tips to declutter and update your clothing collection

 Updating Your Wardrobe – Tip 1